Satellite-derived bathymetry: Methods

 The International Hydrographic Organisation IHO operates a project team on Satellite-derived bathymetry supporting the Hydrographic Surveys Working Group.
-It has published the B-13 IHO publication an Guidelines for Satellite-derived bathymetry which provides more detailed information on each method.
+It has published the B-13 IHO publication on Guidelines for Satellite-derived bathymetry which provides more detailed information on each method.

 Applications

 In contrast to other bathymetric survey methods, such as ship-based echo sounding or airborne lidar bathymetry surveys, advanced Satellite-derived bathymetry methods can be used to map the seabed morphology without physically being on-site.
 The frequent revisit times of satellites and historical data archives also allow a continuous environmental monitoring of the shallow water zone.
 Therefore, Satellite-derived bathymetry finds uptake in applications which require to map and monitor shallow waters, which might be not accessible or cover significant geographical areas and support charting in those areas.
 SDB data are part of the European harmonized bathymetry grid EMODnet bathymetry, and as such integrated into the General Bathymetric Chart of the Ocean.